Ruchi Soya up 40% in 3 days: Should you buy, hold or sell the Patanjali Ayurved-owned stock?

-Shares of Ruchi Soya Industries have been gaining for the last three days and has risen close to 40 percent during the period.
-This optimism is likely driven by the company's follow-on public offering (FPO) plan.
+Shares of Ruchi Soya Industries have surged close to 40 percent in three consecutive sessions.
+Investors' optimism is likely driven by the company's follow-on public offering (FPO) plan.

 At 10:44 am, shares of the company were up 15.5 percent at Rs 1,113.5 on BSE.